 The best attempt at decoding her methods is from Peter Murca, who works as a reporter for Philly.com and investigated her some four years ago in 2014.

 Ginther probably won her first jackpot in Texas the traditional way – with just pure luck.
-She walked away with a $5.4 million jackpot twenty five years ago and took it in instalments over twenty years.
+She walked away with a $5.4 million jackpot twenty-five years ago and took it in installments for over twenty years.

 It was then she decided to keep trying her hand at winning.
 Murca comes to the following conclusion and says, Ginther obviously figured out that while the lottery is ultimately a game of chance, where you are in the country does affect the odds of winning.
 The Texas lottery ships thousands of scratch-off cards to stores across the state.
 It made it easy (ish) for Ginther to pay close attention to track how many tickets had shipped and how many prizes were left, and of course, where the most winning tickets might be sold.

-Murca also theorised: “Anna Morales, a worker in the local water department, filed claims for 23 prizes worth $1,000 to $10,000 in seven games from 2009 through 2012 — about as many as Ginther claimed but in half the time.
+Murca also theorized: “Anna Morales, a worker in the local water department, filed claims for 23 prizes worth $1,000 to $10,000 in seven games from 2009 through 2012 — about as many as Ginther claimed but in half the time.
 Another $1,000 ticket was cashed by Morales’ husband, Noe, in 2011”

 That this could all be conjecture or coincidence seems very unlikely.

 Ginther also apparently played the game of large numbers.
 Over time, she bought a total of $3.3 million worth of tickets in order to win her total $20 million!
 So it seems more likely she used her qualification in statistics to work out how to win.